F03 BPSK63 QPSK63 QPSK125

 |Known counterpart stations|

-The PSK modes are modified versions of the respective ham modes, featuring different start tones, and completely different binary encodings, not handled by regular decoders designed for their ham versions.
-F03 is a BFSK system, utilizing several different baud/shift configurations, with minor protocol differences between each.
-All modes are modulated as audio tones in USB.
+They all use proprietary modems and cannot be decoded with general-purpose tools.
+The PSK modes are based on the respective ham modes, but were modified to use completely different binary encodings, not handled by regular decoders designed for their ham versions.
+F03 is a BFSK system, featuring several variants with different baud/shift configurations and minor protocol differences between each other:

 - F03a: 100 Bd with 200 Hz shift (most common mode)